-Unaware that services are available
+Unaware that supplements are available 52 %

-Unaware that supplements are available
+Facilities too far to travel to 35%

-Facilities too far to travel to
+Unaware that services are available 34%

 % of households with a nutrition LSG, per district:

 1The composite indicator primarily consist of the following indicators: children's nutrition condition, admission to nutrition centres, barriers to nutrition services, children's health condition.
 For more specific information on the composite indicators, please refer to annex 4.